 We live in a world of deception.
 And, as that word means, we don’t know it.
 But we can know the Truth that sets us free.
 And it is only the Lord that can truly reveal to us the deception we are in.

 “Judge not, that you be not judged.
-For with what judgment you will be with the measure you will be measured back to you.
-And why do you look at the speck in your brother’s do not consider the plank in your own eye?
-Or how can you say to your brother, ‘Let me remove the speck from your plank is in your own eye?
+For with what judgment you judge, you will be judged; and with the measure you use, it will be measured back to you.
+And why do you look at the speck in your brother’s eye, but do not consider the plank in your own eye?
+Or how can you say to your brother, ‘Let me remove the speck from your eye’; and look, a plank is in your own eye?
 Hypocrite!
-First remove the plank from your own then you will see clearly to remove the speck from your brother’s eye.
+First remove the plank from your own eye, and then you will see clearly to remove the speck from your brother’s eye.

 For the Father judges no one, but has committed all judgment to the Son.

 For God sent not his Son into the world to condemn (judge) the world; but that the world through him might be saved.

 And if any man hear my words, and believe not, I judge him not: for I came not to judge the world, but to save the world.
 He that rejects me, and receives not my words, hath one that judges him: the word that I have spoken, the same shall judge him in the last day.

 So why are we deceived in that we judge.
 For me, it’s often that we are focused on the one thing that the Lord is not focused on: sin.